jar398/cldiff/README.md

  * `how` - describes matching status, usually via topology
  * `mode` - describes matching via synonymy

-The row order follows the hierarchy of A, except where there is a graft of a subtree of B, in which case the B subtree follows the B hierarchy.
+The row order follows the hierarchy of A.  Where there is a graft of an unmatched subtree of B into the A hierarchy, the B grafted subtree is shown according to the B hierarchy.

 ## DwC fields of interest: